 The European Commission's decision was based on systematic reviews of epidemiological studies, occupational exposure data, and medical evidence accumulated over decades.[10]

 Ovarian Cancer and Asbestos: Epidemiological cohorts of women in occupations with asbestos exposure show elevated ovarian cancer incidence.
-The International Agency for Research on Cancer (IARC) classified asbestos as a Group 1 carcinogen for ovarian cancer, providing the scientific basis for the EU's regulatory recognition.[11]
+The International Agency for Research on Cancer (IARC) classified the substance as a Group 1 carcinogen for ovarian cancer, providing the scientific basis for the EU's regulatory recognition.[11]

 How Does This Affect Current and Future Case Timelines?